Work with our researchers

 We are delivering profound new insights into the physical and engineering world around us.

 Our international research is of the highest calibre, earning some £20 million in research income in 2015/16.
-For example, in a joint venture with world-leading semiconductor wafer company IQE, we are involved in creating the world’s first compound semi-conductor cluster and are closely involved with the Cardiff Compound Semiconductor Catapult.
+For example, in a joint venture with world-leading semiconductor wafer company IQE, we have created the Compound Semiconductor Centre and along with our own Institute for Compound Semiconductors and the Innovate UK funded Compound Semiconductor Catapult, are involved in creating the world's first compound semiconductor cluster in Wales.

 We support a dynamic research environment organised into three themes: